 Basically, habit stacking suggested that we incorporate our new habits before or after a trigger or old habit.

-Writing habit: After I eat my breakfast, I will spend an hour into writing an article.
+- Writing habit: After I eat my breakfast, I will spend an hour writing an article.

 It is simple, just insert a new habit before/after an old habit.